 Evaluate Long-term Care Insurance

 Long-term care can be outrageously expensive, and it’s generally not covered by Medicare.
-Long-term care insurance also can be expensive, but now is the time to look into it (if you haven’t already), especially if you have health issues or a family history of long-term care.
+Retirement planning is the time to investigate it (if you haven’t already), especially if you have health issues or a family history of long-term care.
 The earlier you purchase a policy, the lower your premiums will be and the less your likelihood of being declined coverage.

 But weigh your need for long-term care insurance carefully against other options.
 You may have the assets to pay for long-term care expenses yourself, or you may discover that a life insurance policy with living benefits provides similar protection at a lower cost.